6531503070/Quid/docs/getting-started.md

 # Getting Started

-UID is a unique identifier (UID) generator for Roblox, supporting multiple formats and high-performance randomization.
-This guide will help you install, set up, and use UID in your Roblox projects.
+quid is a library for generating unique identifiers for entities.
+It is designed to be easy to use and understand, while providing a high level of security and performance.

 ## Installation